Rangi42/polishedcrystal/README.md

 * Add: The Zephyr Badge lets you use traded Pokémon up to level 20.
 * Fix: Flash no longer requires the Zephyr Badge, since earning the Zephyr Badge requires using Flash.
+* Fix: The Rocket Grunt♀ who gives you a password has a glitched unbeatable team.
 * Fix: The Day-Care gives back fainted Pokémon in Nuzlocke mode.
 * Fix: Swimmer♂s on Route 40+41 have the Super Nerd sprite.